atlassian/smith/README.md

 1. Graph of dependencies is defined explicitly.
 2. It uses polling and blocks while waiting for the resource to become READY.
 3. The goal of Smith is to manage instances of TPRs.
-App Controller cannot manage them yet.
+App Controller cannot manage them as of this writing.

 It is not better or worse, just different set of design choices.